Project 4: Illuminate

 Reflection

 Smooth, polished surfaces in the real world often exhibit mirror-like reflections.
 In this project, you are required to implement this effect via recursive raytracing (i.e. tracing a ray in the mirror reflection direction about a surface normal).
-As such reflections only occur on shiny surfaces, you should only enable reflections for objects which have a nonzero reflective material component.
+As such reflections only occur on shiny surfaces, you should only enable reflections for objects which have a nonzero reflective material component (reflections are a recursive process, so we want to prevent unnecessary calculations).

 TODO